rachanahegde/python-pro-bootcamp-intermediate-projects/README.md

-<h1> Intermediate Projects from 100 Days of Code
+<h1> Intermediate Projects from the 100 Days of Code Python Pro Bootcamp </h1>

 <h2> Day 15: Coffee Machine Project </h2>
 A coffee machine that dispenses three drinks: espresso, latte, and cappuccino.